-Configuration drifts can be prevented through different environments by allowing you to manage your infrastructure as code.
+Different environments allows you to manage your infrastructure as code and prevent configuration drifts.
 Ansible, Puppet, and Chef are some examples of configuration management tools.

 A successful software development cycle gets the code developed in chunks by various teams and continuously incorporates them.
 Some codes work fine individually but they do create a problem when combined.

 Identifying errors and resolving them becomes so easy with the help of configuration integration tools.
 Bamboo, Jenkins, and TeamCity are some examples of continuous integration tools.

 It’s conceivable that a product making is on a daily or hourly basis.
 A repository manager is a good way to bridge the gap between the developer’s machine and the environment as the code needs to flow smoothly.